 Taking place in Partick in the west end, and Shawlands in the southside on alternating Saturdays, visit the markets website for exact dates.

-The Big Zero Waste Market celebrates one person’s junk being another person’s treasure.
-On the first Saturday of every month find all things second-hand and zero waste at The Deep End in the southside.
-With vintage clothes, antiques, upcycled furniture, and collectables, there are lots of bargains to be had.
+This is Not a Boot Sale! celebrates one person’s junk being another person’s treasure.
+Taking place on the first Saturday of every month, find second-hand, vintage and antiques at The Deep End in the southside.
 Follow Rags to Riches on Instagram for more information.

 The Glasgow Vegan Markets